Eoghan Doyle—Director

 Alan held the position of Youth Theatre Officer at Youth Theatre Ireland from 2010- 21.
 In this role, he supported the sustained artistic development of youth theatres through the development of resources, training, support, and advice for established and developing youth theatres in Ireland.
 Notable successes included the development and innovation of the Young Critics Programme, building and curating the Playshare collection, and producing the National Youth Theatre from 2015 to 2020.

 He also has worked in various capacities on multiple aspects of Youth Theatre Ireland’s work including festivals, exchanges, leader training, and writer’s commissions.
-He is a former member of Dublin Youth Theatre.
+He is a former member of Dublin Youth Theatre and currently sits on the board of Dublin Youth Dance Company.

 Dave Kelly—National Training Co-ordinator